FuelLabs/fuel-sequencer-deployments/seq-mainnet-1/UPGRADES.md

 The [Sidecar](#sidecar) is backwards compatible with the version before the upgrade, so it is **strongly recommended** to upgrade it beforehand.

-Problems might arise if a previous sidecar is running with the upgraded sequencer.
+Problems might arise if the current version of the sidecar is running with the upgraded sequencer.

 The [Sequencer](#sequencer-node) is intended to be upgraded post-upgrade height.